noop-inc/documentation/src/content/docs/tasks.md

 order: 15
 ---

 Tasks are a type of Component for executing one-off or repeating and short-running processes.
-Tasks are defined in the Application Manifest (app.yml).
+Tasks are defined in the Application Blueprint (blueprint.yaml).
 Tasks can either run on a cron schedule, in response to deployment hooks (`BeforeTraffic` and `BeforeServices`), or by manual execution via the Console Stack page.

 Each time a Task is run, a Task Execution is created.
 The Execution is considered successful if its process exits with `exitCode=0`.
 All other exitCode values are considered Task failures.